Diplodocus: Diet and feeding

 In 2010, Whitlock et al. described a juvenile skull at the time referred to Diplodocus (CM 11255) that differed greatly from adult skulls of the same genus: its snout was not blunt, and the teeth were not confined to the front of the snout.
 These differences suggest that adults and juveniles were feeding differently.
 Such an ecological difference between adults and juveniles had not been previously observed in sauropodomorphs.

+Dental microwear patterns of Diplodocus suggest that it partitioned its resources with Camarasaurus; the former ate softer foods than the latter.
+However, juvenile Camarasaurus had similar microwear to adult Diplodocus, suggesting that adult Diplodocus may have competed with juvenile Camarasaurus for food.

 Reproduction and growth

 While the long neck has traditionally been interpreted as a feeding adaptation, it was also suggested that the oversized neck of Diplodocus and its relatives may have been primarily a sexual display, with any other feeding benefits coming second.
 A 2011 study refuted this idea in detail.

 While no evidence indicates Diplodocus nesting habits, other sauropods, such as the titanosaurian Saltasaurus, have been associated with nesting sites.
 The titanosaurian nesting sites indicate that they may have laid their eggs communally over a large area in many shallow pits, each covered with vegetation.
 Diplodocus may have done the same.
 The documentary Walking with Dinosaurs portrayed a mother Diplodocus using an ovipositor to lay eggs, but it was pure speculation on the part of the documentary author.
 For Diplodocus and other sauropods, the size of clutches and individual eggs were surprisingly small for such large animals.
 This appears to have been an adaptation to predation pressures, as large eggs would require greater incubation time and thus would be at greater risk.

-Based on a number of bone histology studies, Diplodocus, along with other sauropods, grew at a very fast rate, reaching sexual maturity at just over a decade, and continuing to grow throughout their lives.
+Based on bone histology studies in the early 2000s, it was suggested that Diplodocus and other sauropods grew at a very fast rate, reaching sexual maturity at just over a decade, and continuing to grow throughout their lives.
+However, a 2024 study estimated that the holotype of D. hallorum was around 60 years old in maximum age of death, over 20 years older than the oldest known sauropod specimens, and that it "had 'recently' reached skeletal maturity before death".
+This would make it one of the oldest known dinosaur specimens.
+The study also suggested that D. hallorum may have had a relatively slower and more prolonged rate of growth than D. carnegii, as the latter reached maturity within just 24 to 34 years of age.

-Paleoecology